 - Cheapest plan: $99.95/year (equivalent to $8.32/month)

-Speed: ExpressVPN has a reputation for being one of the faster VPN services, but that’s not borne out by speed tests.
+Speed: ExpressVPN has a reputation for being a faster VPN service, but speed tests do not bear that out.
 The explanation seems to be that it used to be faster.
 CNET’s 2019 speed test was a huge 98% of unprotected speed, while now it’s around half that.

-- My tests AU: maximum 56%, fastest US, slowest UK
+- My tests AU: maximum 56%, fastest US, slowest the UK

 - PCMag AU: maximum 40.2%